 Skip to content

-October is Cybersecurity Awareness Month, and our Information Solutions team is working especially hard to continually educate our team members about maintaining the strength and safety of our systems.
-Meanwhile, there are steps YOU can take to help keep your information secure.
-Join us as we work together to #becybersmart!
+October is Cybersecurity Awareness Month, and WesleyLife's Information Solutions team is working hard to continually educate our team members about maintaining the strength and safety of our systems.
+Meanwhile, there are steps YOU can take to help keep your personal information secure.
+Read some of them below!

-shutterstock_1906998922Don't click that link!
-If you don't know who an email is from, don't click on anything in that email, or open anything attached to it.
-Cyber criminals have figured out how to create emails that look like they’re coming from legitimate sources, including banks, government agencies, and other services and businesses.
-Be vigilant about these communications, as they can collect your personal and financial information and infect your computer, tablet, or smartphone with malware and viruses.
+shutterstock_2508932783Don't click that link!
+If you don't know who an email is from, don't click on anything in the email or open anything attached to it.
+Cyber criminals often create emails that look like they’re coming from legitimate sources, including banks, government agencies, and other services and businesses.
+Be vigilant about these communications, as their intent is to collect your personal and financial information and infect your device with malware and viruses.

-shutterstock_1302556714If an offer or announcement seems too good to be true -- it is.
-You've received an email stating you’ve won a prize, the lottery, or a sweepstakes.
-If you're asked to pay a fee or tax before receiving your prize, or if there’s a request for your credit card or bank account information, rest assured the communication is a scam.
+shutterstock_1302556714If an offer or announcement seems too good to be true, it is.
+You receive an exciting email; you’ve won a prize, the lottery, or a sweepstakes!
+If you're asked to pay a fee or tax before receiving your prize, or if there’s a request for your credit card or bank account information, the communication is a scam.
 Don't fall for it!

 "Big savings on your health insurance"?
 Not so fast.
 Be wary of calls, emails, or letters that promise you insurance savings.
 You'll know you're dealing with a cyber criminal if the person requests your Medicare or health insurance information, Social Security number, or financial information.
-Don't respond.
+Hit the "delete" button.

 If it's not broken, don't fix it!
 If someone claiming to be with a technology company contacts you and wants to diagnose a computer problem you didn’t know you had, or provide technical support you haven't requested, terminate the conversation!
 If you receive an unexpected pop-up or email about an urgent problem with your computer, don't believe it.
 Scammers are likely trying to obtain remote access to your computer to look for information such as bank-account numbers.